 The good news is that Incrediwear is changing the game with 46% faster recovery times than conventional treatments.
-By reducing or eliminating inflammation before it starts, it allows the increased blood flow to target cells that need oxygen and nutrients to rebuild tissue quickly.
+Reducing or eliminating inflammation before it starts allows the increased blood flow to target cells that need oxygen and nutrients to rebuild tissue quickly.

-So what can you do if you’re also injured?
-Here is an injury recovery protocol that begins with four basic steps:
+Here is an injury recovery protocol that begins with four basic steps.

 EF Pro Cycling Team Rider, Rigoberto Urán, with Incrediwear Founder, Jackson Corley.
 Taken by Jojo Harper.